chrzaszcz/erlang_doctor/README.md

 When you combine the options into `#{output => incomplete, max_depth => 1}`,
 you get all the calls which didn't return (they were still executing when tracing was stopped).

 There are two additional functions: `tr:range/1` and `tr:range/2`, which return only one range if it exists.
-It is possible to pass a [`tr`](https://hexdocs.pm/erlang_doctor/0.2.8/tr.html#t:tr/0) record or an index to `tr:range/1` as well.
+It is possible to pass a [`tr`](https://hexdocs.pm/erlang_doctor/0.2.8/tr.html#t:tr/0) record or an index as the first argument to `tr:range/1` or `tr:range/2` as well.

 ### Calling a function from a trace: `do`